Big Ant Studios

-Big Ant Studios is an Australian video game developer based in Melbourne.
+Big Ant Studios is an Australian video game developer based in Southbank, Victoria, a suburb of Melbourne.
 Founded in 2000 by chief executive officer Ross Symons, the company specialises in the development of sports games.
-Big Ant's games include Cricket 22, Rugby League Live 4, AFL Live, AFL 23, Cricket 24 and Rugby 25 and Tiebreak: Official game of the ATP and WTA.
+Big Ant's games include Cricket 26, Cricket 22, Rugby League Live 4, AFL Live, AFL 23, AFL 26, Cricket 24, Rugby 25 and Tiebreak: Official game of the ATP and WTA.

 History

-The studio was founded in 2001 and was originally named Bull Ant Studios, but renamed as "it was getting mispronounced all around the world because they don’t have bull ants", according to Ross Symons.
+The studio was founded in 2001 and was originally named Bull Ant Studios, but renamed as "it was getting mispronounced all around the world because they don't have bull ants", according to Ross Symons.
 The studio initially worked primarily as a "studio for hire" with publishers such as THQ and Konami before moving towards sports games.
 Symons has explained this move on the basis that "Sport is renewable.
-There’s always a sequel.
-There’s always another season”.
+There's always a sequel.
+There's always another season”.

 The studio's first sports game was Rugby League title Rugby League Live, released in 2010, for the PC, PlayStation 3 and Xbox 360.
 The studio has since gone to make further Rugby League games, as well as Australian Rules Football, cricket, lacrosse and tennis titles.

 In January 2021, French video game publisher Nacon acquired Big Ant for €35 million.
 Symons has commented on his ambition "to grow Big Ant Studios into the largest developer of sports entertainment software in the world", and increase staff numbers from 66 (as of April 2022) to 200.

 In April 2023, Big Ant opened a second studio in Adelaide.